THE AGENDA FOR HRTECHX 2023 IS TO BE ANOUNCED

 ‘Human errors and human behaviour are a manifestation of the organisational management psychology and its processes- Dr Edwards Deming.
 To drive people effectively towards their goals and objectives, understanding human psychology is a prerequisite.
 To leverage maximum potential out of your people, apply the principles of organisational psychology to your organisation.

-• Overcoming the fear of automation and ever changing work forces
+– How can you overcome the fear of automation and ever changing work forces?

 The future of work has arrived with the rapid acceleration of disruptive technologies which are changing the way people and technology interact in the workplace.
 Automation anxiety is the fear that arises from negative preconceptions of AI and automation technologies which are creating real concerns and angst in some workforces.

-• The need for human-centric compensation strategies to boost employer branding and employee engagement
+– How can you implement human-centric compensation strategies to boost employer branding and employee engagement?

-• Ways to develop pay-fairness for the employees that align with the business strategy
+– How can your company develop pay-fairness for the employees that align with the business strategy?

-• A look into the future of incentive strategies for human-centric compensation
+– What does the future of incentive strategies for human-centric compensation look like?

 Our workforce’s expectations of work are constantly evolving, adding new pressures, and asking new questions of our compensation strategies.
 In the uncertain environment that we currently find ourselves in, business leaders need to make forward-looking human-centric decisions on renumeration and rewards to drive talent acquisition and retention.
 Studies show a direct correlation between perceptions of pay-fairness and employer brand and employee engagement.

-• The benefits and challenges with onboarding from a distance
+– What are the benefits and challenges with onboarding from a distance?

 In an increasingly virtual world, new strategies and technologies are integral for onboarding remote employees in a way which builds immersion and connection when they are not physically present.
 Providing your workers with an efficient onboarding program has been proven to reduce retention and increase employee engagement significantly.

-• Avoiding management initiatives to end up in failure
+– How can avoid management initiatives to end up in failure?

-• The ideal way to execute technological and cultural change
+– What is the ideal way to execute technological and cultural change?

-• Supporting the human element of organisational evolution
+– How can you support the human element of organisational evolution?

 Any attempt at technological or cultural change in an organisation is a challenging path to embark on for any business leader, with around 50% of change management initiatives ending up in failure.
 In our current climate, the patterns by which our people communicate and work have changed abruptly, and there is also an almost universal shift towards the rapid technological integration of HR technology to support our ‘new normal’ – however long it lasts.
 To nudge, to push, or to shove?
 Organisations should always be changing in order to drive more value to our clients and customers, but how can we better support the human element of organisational evolution and guarantee success?